iynehz/perl5-Kx/README.md

 ## Mixed Lists

-We only handle straight lists.
-By that I mean single dimensional mixed lists.
-No lists of list only lists of simple atoms of mixed type

     # The zero in line below says its to be a mixed list
     my $list = $k->listof(40,0); # mixed list 40 elements
     $list->at(0,$k->float(22.22));